Utah attorney suggests transgender ban in girls' sports may extend to private schools - NewsBreak

 Utahns gather to watch state's first game in Little League World Series

-Fans around the state held watch parties to see a Utah team's first appearance in the Little League World Series.
+ST. GEORGE, Utah (KUTV) — Fans around the state held watch parties to see a Utah team's first appearance in the Little League World Series.
 The team traveled to Williamsport, Pennsylvania, to play in the series against a seasoned team from Tennessee.
-Many who watched also held player Easton Oliverson in their thoughts as he...
+Many who watched also held player Easton...

 Comments / 0